 Because citric acid can help maintain urinary function and blood cleanliness, and drinking plenty of water prevents waste buildup and fluid retention, a mixture of lemon juice and water is a great way to hydrate.
 With ginger root and carrots, this fresh lemonade recipe from The First Mess is yet another step up.
 It also happens to be great for your immunity as well as your kidneys, so sip on this concoction in the morning to jump-start your system and fight off infections.

-Though technically an herb, stinging nettle is a natural remedy to add to your morning beverage.
+Though technically an herb, nettle is a natural remedy to add to your morning beverage.
 Since it has plenty of vitamin C, stinging nettle will support your immune system and detoxification by filtering your urine.
 Axe recommends introducing it to your routine by enjoying it as a tea in the morning, and this recipe from Mitzy at Home is a delicious rendition.
 With stinging nettle, honey, water, and fresh lime juice, it's the perfect, fresh elixir to drink first thing in the morning.

 Beets are really high in nitric oxide, a nutrient that's essential to adrenal function, circulation, and cleansing the blood.
 Make it as a salad or enjoy it in your morning smoothie.
 This recipe from The First Mess is particularly potent since it also calls for plenty of antioxidants, like the red berries of your choosing.
 As a result, this hot-pink beverage will make you feel as good as it looks and tastes.